In the Mosaic Covenant any Israelite of any tribe or sex [not just a priest or Levite] can volunteer to serve God.

 6:19 And the priest shall take the sodden shoulder of the ram, and one unleavened cake out of the basket, and one unleavened wafer, and shall put them upon the hands of the Nazarite, after the hair of his separation is shaven:

-After placing these pieces in the hands of the Nazarite and then lifting them up to be accepted by God as a representation of the Nazarites service; and the service and Holy Set Apartness of the Nazarite as accepted and the vow ended.
+After placing these pieces in the hands of the Nazarite and then lifting them up to be accepted by God as a representation of the Nazarite’s service; the Holy Set Apartness of the Nazarite as accepted and the vow ended.

 6:20 And the priest shall wave them for a wave offering before the LORD: this is holy for the priest, with the wave breast and heave shoulder: and after that the Nazarite may drink wine.

-No specific time span is commanded for a Nazarite vow, the period of commitment being left to the volunteer.
+No specific time span is commanded for a Nazarite vow, the period of commitment being left to the volunteer, but in Israel the vow was often taken for 30 days..

-Besides the sacrifices, the Nazarite must also pay any commitments that he had made as a part of his vow.
+Besides the sacrifices completing the vow, the Nazarite must also pay any other commitments that he had made as a part of his vow.

-In several cases God has commanded that a certain person be a special Nazarite from birth.
+In certain cases [Samson and John Baptist] God has commanded that a certain person be a special Nazarite from birth.

 6:21 This is the law of the Nazarite who hath vowed, and of his offering unto the LORD for his separation, beside that that his hand shall get: according to the vow which he vowed, so he must do after the law of his separation.